Powerlearnproject/se-day1-assignment-Prof-want/README.md

 4.Techniques: Techniques like tokenization, model parameter tuning, and top-k sampling contribute to successful prompt engineering.
 These methods help mold the model’s output, ensuring coherent and meaningful responses.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

-Vaugue: give me a name of a market. improved prompt: give me the name of a market that sells bags in my location.
+1.Vaugue: give me a name of a market. improved prompt: give me the name of a market that sells bags in my location.

+2.Vague Prompt: “Write a blog post.”

+Improved Prompt: “Compose a 500-word blog post on the benefits of mindfulness meditation for reducing stress and improving focus.”

+Explanation: The vague prompt lacks specificity and leaves room for interpretation.
+By refining it, we provide clear instructions: the topic (mindfulness meditation), the desired length (500 words), and the purpose (highlighting benefits).
+This improved prompt guides the AI more effectively, resulting in a more relevant and accurate output1